Anke Weidenkaff: Biography

 From 2016 to 2019, she was president of the European Thermoelectric Society (ETS), of which she had been a board member since 2007.
 She is an elected member of the European Materials Research Society's (E-MRS) Executive Committee and was chair of the 2019 E-MRS Spring Meeting.

-Anke Weidenkaff was a member of the German Advisory Council on Global Change (WBGU) from 2020 to 2024.

-Anke Weidenkaff was elected as a member to the German National Academy of Sciences Leopoldina and the German Academy of Science and Engineering in 2023.
+Weidenkaff was a member of the German Advisory Council on Global Change (WBGU) from 2020 to 2024.
+She was elected as a member to the German National Academy of Sciences Leopoldina and the German Academy of Science and Engineering in 2023.

 Research

 Weidenkaff's main areas of research and expertise are materials science and resource strategies, including the development, synthesis chemistry, and characterization of substitute materials for energy conversion and storage.
 Building on scientific knowledge of solid-state chemistry, her current work focuses on materials science and specifically the development of regenerative, sustainable materials and next-generation process technologies for fast and efficiently closed materials cycles.
 Anke Weidenkaff and her team are currently working on technologies for the production of (green) hydrogen including photoelectrochemical water splitting, the production of carbon nanotubes using microwave plasma synthesis for carbon storage, and sustainable perovskite materials.
 She is also involved in the development of thermoelectrics, electroceramics and ceramic membranes.
 She conducts research on sustainable materials and recycling technologies for batteries and fuel cells.
 Another focus of her work is "Green ICT", the development of sustainable materials and processes for information and communication technology.